 So, who gets to decide what the best beers in Loudoun are, and under what criteria?

-Eight certified judges will gather at Dynasty Brewing Co in Sterling for a private blind tasting in late January and record their verdict.
-While most are from Loudoun, judges include Matt Foran, a trained cicerone – or beer sommelier – from Chilly Hollow Brewing in Clarke County.
+Eight certified judges gathered at Dynasty Brewing Co in Sterling for a private blind tasting in late January and recorded their verdict.
+While most are from Loudoun, judges included Matt Foran, a trained cicerone – or beer sommelier – from Chilly Hollow Brewing in Clarke County.

 While ingredients in beer play a role, they are less apparent than in wine where the specific grape makes up the majority of the character.
 Ultimately, however, when it comes to overall perception, judges have to determine whether a beer actually tastes good or not.
 Says Akerboom: